Bounded monochromatic components for random graphs: Introduction

-\textbf{Plan of the paper.}\ In Section~\ref{sec:exp}, we conduct some careful analysis of the expected number of $t$-component $k$-sets in $\G{n}{p}$, mainly via asymptotic set partition bounds and edge counts.
+\paragraph{Plan of the paper.} In Section~\ref{sec:exp}, we conduct an analysis of the expected number of $t$-component $k$-sets in $\G{n}{p}$, mainly via asymptotic set partition and non-edge counts.
 We prove Theorem~\ref{thm:chi,medium} in Section~\ref{sec:chi} with a three-part second moment argument.
-In Section~\ref{sec:alpha}, we use an easier second moment argument that applies a large deviations inequality for the proof of Theorem~\ref{thm:alpha}.
+In Section~\ref{sec:alpha}, we use an easier second moment argument that applies a large deviations inequality in order to prove Theorem~\ref{thm:alpha}.
+In Section~\ref{sec:sparse}, we discuss results for random graphs with smaller edge density.
+In Section~\ref{sec:ramsey}, we study the Ramsey-type problem.